multi-org/.github/profile/README.md

 - **TypeScript**: An essential programming language for web development, including frameworks such as React and Fastify.
 - **Node.js**: A JavaScript runtime environment that allows for the creation of scalable and high-performance network applications.
-- **PostgreSQL**: A widely used relational database management system, known for its reliability and performance.
+- **MongoDB**: A widely used non-relational database management system, known for its reliability and performance.